4 Smart Switches That Work With No Neutral Wire

 2. Leave your switches alone and buy smart bulbs instead

 Most experts recommend switches over bulbs.
 But if you want easy installation and widespread smart home compatibility, buying bulbs may be best.
-Plus, smart bulbs are actually getting pretty cheap, especially if you’re happy with plain white bulbs (see the Wyze bulbs below).
+Plus, smart bulbs are actually getting pretty cheap, especially if you’re happy with plain white bulbs.

-The main problem with using smart bulbs is what to do with the existing switch?
+The main problem (here’s how to solve it) with using smart bulbs is what to do with the existing switch?
 When someone decides to use the wall switch to shut the light off, the power to the bulb is cut, which means it will stop being a smart bulb until you turn the switch back on.

 3. Buy a smart switch that works without a neutral